AbiS69/World_Portfolio/README.md

 # 🌍 IGMP - Investable Global Market Portfolio

-Academic implementation of the market portfolio strategy based on global market capitalization weights.
-This project builds a truly diversified portfolio representing the entire investable universe, instead of only the stockmarket like is often used in models such as CAPM.
+Academic implementation of the true market portfolio that extends beyond traditional stock-only models.
+While CAPM and similar frameworks typically use stock market indices as proxies for the "market portfolio," this implementation captures the complete investable universe across all major asset classes, weighted by global market capitalization.

+**Why This Matters:** Most portfolio theory assumes investors hold the market portfolio, but in practice, "the market" is much broader than just stocks.
+This IGMP includes bonds, real estate, and commodities - representing what the theoretical market portfolio should actually look like.

 ## 📊 Portfolio Composition